Electrical Engineering (Bachelor)

 As a sought-after expert, you will have the opportunity to actively and creatively shape technology of today and tomorrow, considering that electrical engineering is a key technology.
 Your fields of activity will range from development to quality management and production, to technical sales.
 If you would like to enhance your electrical engineering skills after completing the Bachelor programme, you can progress to our Master’s programme in Electrical Engineering, which we also offer as a part-time programme.
 Here, occupation and study – practice and further training are closely connected.

-After completing your degree in Electrical Engineering, you will be qualified as an engineer to develop electrotechnical products, and to plan and monitor their production.
+After completing your degree in Electrical Engineering, you will be qualified as an engineer to develop electrotechnical products and systems, and to plan and monitor their production or creation.
 You will be able to analyse technical issues and challenges using engineering methods on the basis of mathematical and scientific knowledge.
-You will also be able to find solutions, and to assess these solutions in terms of their feasibility, impact and costs.
+You will also be able to find solutions, and to assess these solutions in terms of their feasibility, costs and impact for society and the environment.
 During your technical training, you will gain the expertise and methodological skills that will qualify you to become an engineer.

 Content and course sequence